breatheco-de/content/src/content/how-to/[draft]how-to-use-font-awesome.md

 ```
 > Note: you can see that it is just another CSS stylesheet.

-After adding the `<link>` tag you can start adding icons using this code:
+After adding the `<link>` tag you can start adding icons using `<i>` tags like this:
 ```html
 <i class="far fa-address-book"></i>
 ```
+You have to replace the class names with the ones that correspond with the icon that you pick from: [this list of icons](https://fontawesome.com/icons?d=gallery)

 ### The easiest way

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg1MTkwMTgzXX0=
+eyJoaXN0b3J5IjpbNDgzNTg4ODAyXX0=
 -->